cmougan/WRI_WellBeing_Data_Layer/README.md

 ##### Classification Models
 A number classification models were tested including decision trees, Logistic regression and Catboost.
 Their performance was compared on basis of Mean Absolute Error.
-The impact of encoding technique was also taken into consideration: experiments were carried out with both One Hot Encoding, Label encoding and Catboost Encoder.
+The impact of encoding technique was also taken into consideration: experiments were carried out with One Hot Encoding, Label encoding and Catboost Encoder.

 ##### Regression Models
 The problem was also analyzed as a regression model.
-Numerous models were tested including Lasso, Linear Regression, Catboost, Decision Tree Regression.
+Numerous models were tested including Lasso, Linear Regression, Catboost and Decision Tree Regression.
 Their performance was compared on basis of Mean Absolute Error.
-The impact of encoding technique was also taken into consideration: experiments were carried out with both One Hot Encoding, Label encoding and Catboost Encoder.
+The impact of encoding technique was also taken into consideration: experiments were carried out with One Hot Encoding, Label encoding and Catboost Encoder.

 ## Results